Topological Speed Limit

-Here we have assumed the local detailed balance condition [i.e., $\ln(\gamma_i^+/\gamma_i^-)$ is related to heat dissipation of boson exchange at site $i$].
-The second is the quantum dynamical activity \cite{Hasegawa.2020.PRL,Vu.2022.PRL.TUR}, which quantifies the boson exchange frequency between the system and the reservoir, given by
+where we have assumed the local detailed balance condition [that is, $\ln(\gamma_{i,+}/\gamma_{i,-})$ is related to the heat dissipation of the boson exchange at site $i$].
+The second is quantum dynamical activity \cite{Hasegawa.2020.PRL,Vu.2022.PRL.TUR}, which quantifies the boson exchange frequency between the system and reservoir, given by

-Using these quantities, we can prove that the velocity $\upsilon_{t,\lambda}$ is upper bounded as
+Using these quantities, we can prove that the velocity $\upsilon_{t,\lambda}$ is upper bounded as \cite{Supp.PhysRev}